Xero Accounts Payable: How to Pay Bills and Manage Suppliers

 Direct payment integrations

-Managing Cash Flow Through Accounts Payable
+Managing Cash Flow Through AP

 - Aged Payables Summary – total owed to each supplier, grouped by age (current, 1-30 days, 31-60 days, 60+ days)

-- Aged Payables Detail – individual bills with due dates, so you can prioritise payments
+- Aged Payables Detail – individual bills with due dates, so you can prioritise

 Repeating Bills for Regular Expenses

-Handling Credit Notes and Adjustments
+Handling Credit Notes

 Key reports for managing your AP process: